Degree (temperature)

 The term degree is used in several scales of temperature, with the notable exception of kelvin, primary unit of temperature for engineering and the physical sciences.
-The degree symbol ° is usually used, followed by the initial letter of the unit; for example, "°C" for degree(s) Celsius.
+The degree symbol ° is usually used, followed by the initial letter of the unit; for example, "°C" for degree Celsius.
 A degree can be defined as a set change in temperature measured against a given scale; for example, one degree Celsius is one-hundredth of the temperature change between the point at which water starts to change state from solid to liquid state and the point at which it starts to change from its liquid to gaseous state.

 Scales of temperature measured in degrees

 Common scales of temperature measured in degrees: